 Monday – School Values Assembly.
 Linked to that terms value, each member of staff will lead an assembly reflecting the value and how we as a school community can embrace it in our daily lives.
-Once a term, Reverend Steve Lillicrap will lead the Value Assembly.
+Once a fortnight, Reverend Steve or Reverend Caroline will lead the Value Assembly.

 Tuesday/ Thursday – Class Assembly.
 Individual classes spend reflective time with each other.
 Stories or discussions happen that are linked to our school values.

 Wednesday – Singing Assembly.
 Mrs Dale leads Singing Assembly, teaching songs with meanings to discuss, which often are linked to festivals and celebrations throughout the year (e.g. Harvest, Christmas).

 Friday – Celebration Assembly.
 This assembly celebrates the achievements that have taken place over the course of the week.
 Two children per class are nominated by their Teacher for the Head teachers Certificate; any School achievements are recognised such as sporting or music events; Individual achievements are acknowledged from Karate gradings and sporting milestones through to musical instrument gradings.
 Class attendance is rewarded, with the highest percentage class receiving Attendance Ted for the Week.
 Birthdays are recognised here, including staff members!!